cucumber/godog/README.md

 please open an issue before to discuss whether these changes can be accepted.
 All backward incompatible changes are and will be treated cautiously.

+Reach out to the Godog community on our [Discord](https://discord.gg/nSWDF9s).

 ## License

 **Godog** is licensed under the [MIT][license]